 (a) be proactive in the management of potential disputes and in working to prevent disputes arising or escalating;

-(b) include dispute resolution mechanisms within complaints and disputes handling procedures;
+(b) include dispute resolution mechanisms within complaints/dispute handling procedures;

 (a) be proactive in the management of potential disputes and in working to prevent disputes arising or escalating;

-(b) include dispute resolution mechanisms within complaints and disputes handling procedures;
+(b) include dispute resolution mechanisms within complaints/dispute handling procedures;

 CASE SUMMARIES